Romney Hall Renovation

 Record Student Enrollment

-Veteran enrollment at MSU has grown 77 percent to an all-time high of 575 students.
+Veteran enrollment at MSU is 539 students.
 MSU’s current Veterans Center is a 750-square-foot room in the basement of the Strand Union Building.
 The center is so heavily used by veterans that at peak times many are turned away because of crowding.

 Emphasis on Student Success and Graduation

-MSU has one of the best freshman retention records and the highest graduation rate in the state of Montana.
+MSU has the highest retention and graduation rates in the past 30 years.
 At MSU, we know that our job is not only to recruit students, but to help students stay in school and graduate.

 The renovation of Romney Hall will offer students dedicated services for math, writing and veteran’s centers.
 The data clearly shows that these three centers help students improve their academic performance and graduate on time; the data also shows that these services have met and exceeded their capacity due to space constraints.